+Depending on how the schedule table is constructed, the re-execution of a process has a certain impact the execution of other processes.
 We would like a scheduling approach where the delay is reduced, thus increasing the slack available for voltage scaling.
 The straightforward way to reduce the end-to-end delay is to share the recovery slacks among several processes.
-For example, in Fig. 1b1, processes P_4 and P_5 share the same recovery slack on processor N_1 .
-This shared slack has to be large enough to accommodate the recovery of the largest process (in our case P_4) in the case of k faults.
-This slack can then handle k faults also in P_5 , which takes less to execute than P_4 .
+For example, in Fig. 1a, processes P_3 , P_5 and P_6 share the same recovery slack on processor N_2 .
+This shared slack has to be large enough to accommodate the recovery of the largest process (in our case P_6) in the case of k faults.

-In Fig. 1b we consider an approach called transparent recovery, where the fault occurring on one processor is masked to the other processors in the system, but not, as in the case with full transparency, within a processor.
-Thus, on a processor N_i where a fault occurs, the scheduler has to switch to an alternative schedule that delays the descendants of the faulty process running on N_i .
+In this paper we consider an approach called transparent recovery, where the fault occurring on one processor is masked to the other processors in the system, but not, as in the case with full transparency, within a processor.
+Thus, on a processor N_i where a fault occurs, the scheduler has to switch to an alternative schedule that delays the descendants of the faulty process running on the same processor N_i .
 However, a fault happening on another processor, is not visible on N_i , even if the descendants of the faulty process are mapped on N_i .
-For example, in Fig. 1b1, where we assume that no faults occur, in order to isolate node N_2 from the occurrence of a fault on node N_1 , message m_1 from P_1 to P_3 , cannot be transmitted at the end of P_1 's execution. m_1 has to arrive at the destination at a fixed time, regardless of what happens on node N_1 , i.e., transparently.
+For example, in Fig. 1a, where we assume that no faults occur, in order to isolate node N_2 from the occurrence of a fault on node N_1 , message m_1 from P_1 to P_3 , cannot be transmitted at the end of P_1 's execution.
+Message m_1 has to arrive at the destination at a fixed time, regardless of what happens on node N_1 , i.e., transparently.
 Consequently, the message can only be transmitted after a time $k \times C_1$, at the end of the recovery of P_1 in the worst-case scenario.
 However, a fault in P_1 will delay process P_2 which is on the same processor.
-This approach will lead to a reduced delay, as depicted in Fig. 1b1.
-With this additionally available slack, we are able to perform voltage scaling on more processes, thus the minimum energy schedule is 49.68% of E_A^0 .
-However, for such a voltage scaling the reliability is reduced to 0.999 999 800 < R_g , and the reliability goal is missed.